hashicorp/terraform-provider-aws/.github/ISSUE_TEMPLATE/Bug_Report.md

 <!--- Please run `terraform -v` to show the Terraform core version and provider version(s).
 If you are not running the latest version of Terraform or the provider, please upgrade because your issue may have already been fixed.
 [Terraform documentation on provider versioning](https://www.terraform.io/docs/configuration/providers.html#provider-versions). --->

-### Has this been tested with the latest version of Terraform?
+### Has this been tested with the latest version of Terraform CLI and Terraform AWS Provider?
+If you cannot upgrade, please let us know why.
 <!-- Please respond with "yes" or "no". -->

 ### If not, please let us know why